isi-nlp/Zoph_RNN/README.md

 ###Force-Decoding a seq-to-seq model
-Now once the model finished training we can use the model file (model.nn, best.nn or any of the models output from `--save-all-best` in the previous training example) for getting the perplexity for a set of source/target pairs or do beam decoding to get the best target outputs given some source sentences.
+Once the model finished training we can use the model file (model.nn, best.nn or any of the models output from `--save-all-best` in the previous training example) for getting the perplexity for a set of source/target pairs or do beam decoding to get the best target outputs given some source sentences.
 Lets do the former first.
 We will specify the source and target data we want to get the perplexity for along with the per line log probabilities of each sentece.
 The output file we specify (`/path/to/output/perp_output.txt`) will contain the per line log probabilities and the total perplexity will be output to standard out.
 Additionally, we can use the `--logfile` flag as before if we also want standard out to be put to a file too and the `-L` flag to change what the longest sentence the code will accept.

 ```
 ./ZOPH_RNN -f /path/to/source_perp_data.txt /path/to/target_perp_data.txt model.nn /path/to/output/perp_output.txt --logfile /path/to/log/logfile.txt -L 500